openstack-archive/deb-python-trollius/doc/index.rst

     hg clone 'https://bitbucket.org/enovance/trollius#trollius'

-The actual code lives in the ``asyncio`` subdirectory.
+The actual code lives in the ``trollius`` subdirectory.
 Tests are in the ``tests`` subdirectory.

 See the `trollius project at Bitbucket